-It is not really that long ago that Sophos introduced the new SG Firewall in April 2014.
-At that time, the new hardware replaced the UTM series and brought much more performance.
-In November 2015, Sophos presented us with something new in the form of the new XG Firewall, a new innovation.
+It wasn’t that long ago that Sophos introduced the new SG Firewall in April 2014.
+The new hardware replaced the UTM series at that time and brought significantly better performance.
+In November 2015, Sophos again presented us with something new in the form of the new XG Firewall.
 What has changed now?

-Update: Since revision 3 there are now also visual differences between the SG and the XG.
-Have a look at the following blogpost: Sophos Firewall Rev. 3: SG/XG 85-135 completely revised
+Update: Since revision 3, there are now also optical differences between the SG and the XG.
+Check out this blogpost: Sophos Firewall Rev. 3: SG/XG 85-135 completely redesigned

-For private households or small businesses that need to cover less than 5 users, the XG Series now includes the Sophos XG 85.
-For those of you who have found the SG 650 too small, Sophos XG 750 is also available.
-In the cluster, please.
+For homes or small businesses that need to cover fewer than 5 users, the XG series now includes the Sophos XG 85.
+For those of you who thought the SG 650 was too puny, the Sophos XG 750 is also available.
+Please in the cluster.

 Sophos Firewall OS

 The new Sophos Firewall OS unfortunately does not yet bring all the features that are available in UTM 9.x.

 Update: 09/29/2017 – Since SFOS v17.0, there is almost feature parity between UTM and SFOS.

-A new license model has also been designed for the new Sophos Firewall OS.
-In my opinion, some improvements have been made here.
-If you don't want to read, you can watch the video here. 🙂
+A new licensing model has also been designed for the new Sophos Firewall OS.
+Here, in my opinion, some things have been improved.
+If you don’t want to read, you can watch the video here. 🙂

 The free Essential Firewall of the UTM is no longer available on the XG Firewall.
 It is now called Enhanced Base Fire wall or simply XG Base Firewall.
 Here are a few facts about the new “Base License”:

 - If you buy an XG appliance, the base license is already included in the price.
 With the virtual or software appliance, this must be purchased in addition.

 - No renewal is necessary for the “Base License”.
 The license is always valid and does not require renewal.

 - The “Wireless Protection” is now included, without restrictions and all functions.

 - IPsec and SSL VPN are also included.

-If you take a look at our comparison table of the XG and SG in our shop, it seems that the new XG hardware has completely different performance data.
+If you take a look at our comparison table of the XG and SG in our store, it seems that the new XG hardware has completely different performance data.
 More IPS throughput, but less VPN, how come?